Kenneth Gibson (Scottish politician): Early life

-Born in Paisley, Gibson served as an SNP councillor in Glasgow for Mosspark from 1992 to 1999, becoming the first ever party representative in the city to serve successive terms.
-Following the defection of three Labour councillors and a by-election win, Gibson (also known as 'Kenny') became Leader of the Opposition on Glasgow City Council from January 1998 until being replaced on the council by his mother Iris in the election of 1999.
+Additionally, Gibson was as an SNP councillor in Glasgow for Mosspark from 1992 to 1999, becoming the first party representative in the city to serve successive terms.
+Following the defection of three Labour councillors and a by-election win, Gibson became Leader of the Opposition on Glasgow City Council from January 1998.
+In the Glasgow City Council election of 1999, his mother Iris replaced him as the councillor for Mosspark.